 Medical expenditure under section 80D of the Income Tax Act is an allowable expense provided that, the assessee should be a senior citizen person and no amount should be paid in respect of his medical insurance.
 The limit of medical expenditures is as follows.

-For himself or his family member- The whole of the amount paid on account of medical expenditure incurred on the health of the assessee or his family member should not exceed Rs.
+For himself or his family member- The whole amount paid on account of medical expenditure incurred on the health of the assessee or his family member should not exceed Rs.
 50,000.

-For Parents- The whole of the amount paid on account of any medical expenditure incurred on the health of any parent should not exceed Rs.
+For Parents- The whole amount paid on account of any medical expenditure incurred on the health of any parent should not exceed Rs.
 50,000.